Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 Eternal Descent is a Single player First-person shooter which tasks the player with a simple goal:

-You're stuck in a small arena and must survive the onslaught of enemies long enough to defeat the [Catalyst](./#the-catalyst) and unlock the path to the next level.
+Survive the onslaught of enemies long enough to defeat the [Catalyst](./#the-catalyst) and unlock the path to the next level.

 ---

 The game will be level-based with deaths restarting the player at level 1.
 Nothing will be carried over between attempts.
 The player will have the same starting conditions every run and only by playing and gaining experience will they be able to progress further.

-The game will be built with quick-restarts in mind.
-The game will be tuned to be more difficult than average and feature a online leaderboard where other users can compete!
+The game will be tuned to be more difficult than average and will be designed with quick-restarts in mind.
+(A full run through the game should take no longer than 20 minutes)

+Eternal Descent will feature an online leaderboard where other users can compete for the best times!

 ---